DorianVidal/Online-FPS/README.md

 Short FPS Online game created on Unreal Engine 4.
 All code is available for free.
 It maybe will update to make a clean code.

+### What's in ?

+There is at least one game mode : zombie

+In the future, some new games modes will be add

 ### Installation

 Have Unreal Engine 4.24 or newer version and run it.
 There no executable (begin of the project)